JohnGaros/data_quality_api/docs/ARCHITECTURE.md

 ## 4. Data & control flow (summary)

 1. **Ingestion:** Either direct upload or external trigger registers a validation job.
+2. **Contract resolution:** Job manager queries `dq_contracts.ContractRegistry` (scoped by tenant/environment/dataset type) to determine the dataset contract, schema expectations, and rule bindings that must drive subsequent steps.
+Contract identifiers are stamped onto the job metadata to ensure lineage.
-2. **Cleansing (policy-driven):** Cleansing engine removes duplicates, standardizes formats, enriches or quarantines missing values, and stages rejection sets.
+3. **Cleansing (policy-driven):** Cleansing engine removes duplicates, standardizes formats, enriches or quarantines missing values, and stages rejection sets.
 Output URIs and metrics are persisted so downstream steps can cite the exact cleansing version applied.
-3. **Profiling:** Workers analyse the cleansed dataset to produce metrics that drive dynamic thresholds.
+4. **Profiling:** Workers analyse the cleansed dataset to produce metrics that drive dynamic thresholds.
 Profiling events record whether cleansing occurred plus key before/after deltas for audit.
-4. **Validation:** Rule engine executes all active rules inside the profiling-driven context, referencing cleansing outputs for lineage and optional remediation hints.
+5. **Validation:** Rule engine executes all active bindings supplied by the ContractRegistry inside the profiling-driven context, referencing cleansing outputs for lineage and optional remediation hints.
-5. **Reporting:** Results flow to report services for download/export and to notification channels, combining cleansing and validation summaries when both were executed.
+6. **Reporting:** Results flow to report services for download/export and to notification channels, combining cleansing and validation summaries when both were executed.
-6. **Lineage:** Metadata registry links blob assets, cleansing rule versions, profiling context, validation outcomes, and notification events for every run.
+7. **Lineage:** Metadata registry links blob assets, cleansing rule versions, contract IDs, dataset contract IDs, profiling context, validation outcomes, and notification events for every run.

 Refer to workflow diagrams in `docs/diagrams/*.mmd` for sequence details